rouralberto/terraform-alicloud-cr/README.md

 }
 ```

-After running `terraform apply`, a file called `cr-{namespace}-ak.json` will be generated with the AccessKey & SecretKey needed to
-push/pull to/from the repositories inside the namespace created.
+After running `terraform apply`, a file called `cr-{namespace}-ak.json` will be generated with the _AccessKey_ & _SecretKey_ needed to query the `GetAuthorizationToken` API for `cr` and be able to push/pull to/from the repositories inside the namespace created.

 ## Inputs